gitctrlx/JetYOLO/README.md

 If you wish to convert PyTorch models to ONNX format yourself, please refer to the [`doc/model_convert.md`](https://github.com/gitctrlx/JetYOLO/blob/main/doc/model_convert.md) document.

-> **Note：**The models we have uploaded to HuggingFace are exported to ONNX from MMYOLO's pre-trained models and are available in two formats: one is an end-to-end model that includes the EfficientNMS plugin, and the other has the decode step removed.
-Please choose the version that best fits your needs.
-For more information, refer to the  [`doc/model_convert.md`](https://github.com/gitctrlx/JetYOLO/blob/main/doc/model_convert.md) .
+> **Note：**The models we have uploaded to HuggingFace are exported to ONNX from MMYOLO's pre-trained models and are available in two formats: One is an end-to-end ONNX that has added the `EfficientNMS` node from `TensorRT8`, and the other is a pure model part that has removed the decode part (including three output results).
+For detailed content, please see the [`doc/model_convert.md`](https://github.com/gitctrlx/JetYOLO/blob/main/doc/model_convert.md)  document.
+You can use the ONNX model that has added `EfficientNMS`, or use the model that has removed the decode part and manually add plugins for acceleration.
+The related code can be found in `xtrt/tools/modify_onnx`.

 ## 📖 Document